Glossary

 The electricity supplier is responsible for invoicing, providing customer service and complying with legislative requirements.
 Customers can choose a supplier based on price, quality of service or products offered, such as green tariffs.

-Electrification system
+Electricity system

 1. Electricity generation: Power plants produce electrical energy using various sources such as fossil fuels, nuclear power, hydropower, wind energy, and solar energy.